City Assessor's Page

 44-34-11 and is based on NADA values.
 The value is then

 reduced by the RI State exemption of $500.
-The tax is calculated
+Passenger cars (type

-is then prorated on the number of days the vehicle was registered
+is then prorated by the number of days the vehicle was registered

 during the previous calendar year (January 1 through December